mozilla/geckodriver/README.md

 ## Building

-geckodriver is written in [Rust](https://www.rust-lang.org/), a systems programming language from [Mozilla](https://www.mozilla.org/en-US/).
+geckodriver is written in [Rust], a systems programming language from [Mozilla].
+Crucially, it relies on the [webdriver crate] to provide the HTTPD and do most of the heavy lifting of marshalling the WebDriver protocol. geckodriver translates WebDriver [commands], [responses], and [errors] to the [Marionette protocol], and acts as a proxy between [WebDriver] and [Marionette].

-In order to build this program, you will need the [Rust compiler toolchain](https://rustup.rs/).
+In order to build this program, you will need the [Rust compiler toolchain].

 To build the project for release, ensure you compile with optimisations